By Frank Newman on 13th October 2013

 And don’t think for a moment it’s only staff who steal.
 I have found committee members, even the spouses of committee members, helping themselves to club property.

-I had a case where the wife of the President was accused of stealing money.
+I am aware of a case where the wife of the President was accused of stealing money.
 The club’s accounts lady could not figure out exactly how much was taken and came up with three different figures.
 The President amazingly did not remove himself from the process and instead decided to make the loss the smallest of the three figures, which he then repaid.
 When committee members tried to raise the matter he bullied them into doing nothing by saying the matter had been dealt with and everyone had ‘moved on’.
 What was clear is that the president’s wife had ‘moved on’ with club money!

 Club officials have a responsibility to ensure that does not happen, and there are many ways to prevent it from happening.
-The simplest way is to give me a call.
-I will review your systems to make sure they are not an open invitation t theft, and we can take care of your club accounting needs.